 Influenza (“the flu”) is an infectious disease caused by a virus.
 Infectious diseases are more readily spread in group settings, such as schools.

-There are, however, some simple things which help reduce the spread of illness.
+There are, however, some simple things that help reduce the spread of illness.
 Please remind your children of the following good health habits:

 - Cover their mouth and nose when sneezing.